-Can you imagine anyone having these same attitudes about other medical any condition?
+Can you imagine anyone having these same attitudes about any other medical condition?

 Many common and widely held myths about mental illness are the fuel for stigma to exist.
 Myths give rise to stereotypes about mental illness with devastating outcomes.
 Enhancing mental health literacy - the